 - Plan ahead to stay within budget; no one wants to be greeted with sticker-shock at the ticket window.
 Lift ticket and rental prices from resort to resort and can fluctuate depending on the time of year, so do your research ahead of time to find what works best for you.
 Money saving tips and deals are available here: Deals for Beginners.

 Basically every resort offers beginner ski and snowboard rental packages.
 If you’re not sure, call and ask!
 Many ski resorts offer great discounts reserving rentals in advance, so plan ahead and take advantage of the deal.
 Alternatively retailers, including Christy Sports offer daily and season long rentals for low prices.
-Some resorts also offer discounts on lift ticket and rental packages, like Monarch Mountain, where ski or snowboard rental and a lift ticket is just $87!
+Some resorts also offer discounts on lift ticket and rental packages!
 Find more rental and lift ticket deals here.

 In addition to ski or a snowboard equipment, some people also choose to rent outerwear.
 This is a great idea if you don’t have proper waterproof and cold-weather gear.
 Loveland and Winter Park offer clothing rental, as do some retailers like MountainThreads.